Wyatt002/Camp-Scout/docs/apis.md

 }
     ```

-* Response: The Accounts API will create, update, or delete an account for a user on the Camp Scout website.
+* Response: The Accounts API will create, and get an account for a user on the Camp Scout website.
 Users will need to enter in all of the information listed to create an account.

 * Response shape (JSON):
 ```json